Transport for Cornwall: Launch of Transport for Cornwall brand

 In March 2020, Go Cornwall Bus partnered with Cornwall Council and local operators to form the new Transport for Cornwall brand, with plans calling for an additional 130 vehicles.
 The Transport for Cornwall website went live on 14 March 2020.

 Developments since 2020

+The bus single fare cap was increased on 1 January 2025 from £2 to £3 in line with the national policy announced in the October 2024 United Kingdom budget.

+The Go Cornwall bus app was merged early in 2025 with the remaining services not on the earlier 'Passenger'-derived programme (mainly First Kernow operations).

+With the Bus Services Act 2025, Cornwall is to be part of a pilot scheme regarding bus franchising.

 Organisation and role

 Transport for Cornwall is not an organisation, but a partnership of organisations.
-However, it does has staff, both direct and seconded from participating companies and Cornwall Council.
+However, it does have staff, both direct and seconded from participating companies and Cornwall Council.

 The partnership is responsible for training drivers and plans routes.
 It directly runs most of Go Cornwall Bus services and subsidises others.

 Transport for Cornwall's funding comes from a mixture of sources including direct central government funding, direct community development funding, indirect funding such as fare schemes, and private investment in vehicles from member companies.

 Fares

 Any Ticket, Any Bus: Shared ticketing

 Under Transport for Cornwall's 'Any Ticket, Any Bus' ticketing system, all participating companies now use one ticket system for journeys inside Cornwall.
 Despite not being part of the scheme, Stagecoach buses on routes inside Cornwall also accept tickets from other operators, as long as the journey on the original ticket is completely within Cornwall.

 Exceptions to the Any Bus, Any Ticket scheme are college and university passes, Park & Ride, and contract buses.